crackcodesprogramloads/crackcodesprogramloads/README.md

 ### I specialize in Frontend web development and love expressing myself creatively through unique projects

-- I’m currently working on a [coin news aggregator](https://github.com/crackcodesprogramloads/coin-news-aggregator) which sources relevant cryptocurrency news based on a users coin watchlist.
 - I have a keen interest in the blockchain space and smart contract security.

 <p align="center">